PetterBraka/CS26020-RoboticsAndEmbddedSystem/README.md

-# CS26020-RoboticsAndEmbddedSystem
+# Maze-solving-robot
-This is my main assignment where I needed to get a robot to solve a maze without any input form the user.
+This was a project to create a project in C that would make a robot be able to solve any mase with a size of 5x5x5 cells.